01-edu/public/subjects/tron/tron.en.md

 const available = coordsInBound.filter(isFree).filter(el => el.direction === 0)
 ```

-- save the file and rerun the game in the browser.
+- save the file, push the changes and rerun the game in the browser.
 If the cache was correctly disabled,
-you have changed your ai behaviour from a random pick of available moves to only going
+you have changed your AI behaviour from a random pick of available moves to only going forward.
-forward.

-- To understand better the way of controlling your AI, read the comments inside the Ai file and do a lot of testing.
+- To understand better the way of controlling your AI, read the comments inside the AI file and do a lot of testing.

-- When peer-corrected, you Ai will be competing against other Ais.
+- When peer-corrected, you AI will be competing against other AIs.
-Be aware that there will be the possibility for the peer-correcter to use his or her own Ai.
+Be aware that there will be the possibility for the peer-correcter to use his or her own AI.

 May the best tron win :)